CHAPTER 8

 17. Then the sons of Ammon were being called up, and they pitched [their tents] in Gil’ad, so the sons of Israel assembled themselves together and were setting up camp at Mitzpah.

 Now Israel was again in a position to resist and raise up a standard against the enemy instead of being overrun by them, because YHWH was again on their side.
 But they were still not off the hook; the fact that YHWH had mercy would not mean there was no price to pay for having walked in the wrong direction so many times.
 Mitzpah means “watchtower”, a place from which we can be on guard.
-Now that Israel is gathering together, Though there was a place named Mitzpah on the border between Efrayim’s and Binyamin’s tribal lands (in the context of verse 9), there was a Mitzpah in Gil’ad.
+Though there was a place named Mitzpah on the border between Efrayim’s and Binyamin’s tribal lands (in the context of verse 9), there was a Mitzpah in Gil’ad.
 It was Yaaqov’s other name for Gal’ed, the heap that he and Lavan had set between them as a witness of their pact to never attack each other (Gen. 31:44ff)—the memory of which probably factored heavily in the events of the next chapter.
 It is spelled just like Gil’ad, except for the vowel points.
 Moshe may have chosen to make this the land of Menashe’s son Gil’ad for this reason!

 18. And the people of the chiefs of Gil’ad each said to his fellow, “Who is the man who will start to engage the sons of Ammon in battle?
 He will become head for all the people of Gil’ad!”